dgoto2/FLBEIAgadget-had/README.md

 ```

 ## Acknowledgements
-This work has been conducted as part of Institute of Marine Research/Havforskningsinstituttet's (https://www.hi.no/en) REDUS (Reducing uncertainty in stock assessment) Project (http://redus.no/).
+This work has been conducted as part of the Institute of Marine Research/Havforskningsinstituttet's (https://www.hi.no/en) REDUS (Reducing uncertainty in stock assessment) Project (http://redus.no/).